osm-americana/diplomat/README.md

 maplibregl.Diplomat.getLocales().includes("en");
 ```

-### `maplibregl.Map.prototype.localizeLayers()`
+### `maplibregl.Map.prototype.localizeStyle()`

-Updates localizable variables at the top level of each layer's `text-field` expression based on the given locales.
+Updates each style layer's `text-field` value to match the given locales, upgrading any unlocalizable layer along the way.

+This method ugprades unlocalizable layers to localized multiline or inline labels depending on the `symbol-placement` layout property.
+To add a dual language label to a layer, set its `text-field` layout property manually using the [`maplibregl.Diplomat.localizedNameWithLocalGloss`](#maplibrediplomatlocalizednamewithlocalgloss) constant.

 Parameters: